aijaz/blog/content/posts/2015/09/2015-09-17-trinity-college-library.markdown

----
 title: "The Library"
 date: 2015-09-17 22:30
 comments: false
-Category:
-- Photos
-tags:
-- Ireland
-- TrinityCollege
-- Library
-- Travel
 description: "The Library of the Trinity College Dublin is one of the most beautiful places to visit in Ireland."
----
+Category: Photos
+Tags: Ireland, TrinityCollege, Library, Travel

 One of the most beautiful places I visited during my recent trip to Dublin, Ireland was the Trinity College Library.
 The long, two-storey high grand hall with stacks on each side was breathtaking.
 The smell of old books filled the air.